threefoldtech/0-robot/docs/templates/README.md

 It contains the definition of the [actions](../../glossary.md#action), the configuration and the data schema of a [service](../../glossary.md#service).

 ## Template Unique Identifier (template UID)
-A tempate is identify by the url fo the git repository from where it comes from.
+A tempate is identified by the url of the git repository it comes from.
-There are different information extracted from the URL:
+There is different information extracted from the URL:
 - the host
 - the account
 - the repository name